davidrip83/davidrip83.github.io/index.md

 # David Riphagen

-I'm a product manager, currently working on [Google Play](https://play.google.com/store?hl=en).
+I'm a product manager, currently working on the Lightbox ML Model Building Environment and data infra at [Credit Karma](https://www.creditkarma.com/).
+I love to help people make progress with their financial welness.

+Previously, I was working on [Google Play](https://play.google.com/store?hl=en).
 See what it's like to be a PM at Google (featuring me) [here](https://www.youtube.com/watch?v=MIq7oqgIZUw).

-In my previous life, I worked as a [consultant](https://www.mckinsey.com) on tech strategy.
+In my before previous life, I worked as a [consultant](https://www.mckinsey.com) on tech strategy.

 You can find my most recent resume on [Linkedin](https://www.linkedin.com/in/david-riphagen-2bb3435).